heymarkwetzel/ux-portfolio/projects/youravon.md

 ![Repfest 2018](/assets/images/projects/youravon-registration-process.jpg){:class="img-large"}

 ### Next Best Action
 Running a business is difficult.
 If you're new to it, it can be downright overwhelming.
-We created a system of recommendations to suggest a clear and direct action she could.
+We created a system of recommendations to suggest clear and direct actions that could be taken immediately to benefit their business.

 ![Repfest 2018](/assets/images/projects/youravon-nextbestaction.jpg){:class="img-large"}

 ### Enter Items
 The more experienced Representatives have been selling Avon for decades.
-By updating their portal, we were interrupting their tried-and-true workflows.
-We worked especially close with them on the Enter Items feature which allows quick entry of Product Numbers for their customers.
-From physical spreadsheet, to digital table, to a single row that populates a list, we successfully added robust features while staying true to the way they've worked for years.
+By updating their portal, we were interrupting their workflows.
+We worked especially close with them on the Enter Items feature which allows quick entry of Product Numbers for customers orders.
+From physical spreadsheet, to digital table, to a single row that populates a list, we successfully added robust features while staying true to the way seasoned Representatives are comfortable getting work done.

 ![Repfest 2018](/assets/images/projects/youravon-enteritems-compare.jpg){:class="img-large"}